jrief/django-formset/docs/source/selectize.rst

 	        ),
 	    )

-Here we instantiate the widget :class:`formset.widgets.Selectize` using the following parameters:
+Here we instantiate the widget :class:`formset.widgets.Selectize` using the following arguments:

 * ``search_lookup``: A Django `lookup expression`_.
 For choice fields with more than 50 options, this instructs the **django-formset**-library on how to look for other entries in the database.